pannaga3009/Design-Patterns-Problems/README.md

 - Strategy Interface: The BookFilter abstract class serves as the strategy interface, defining the method apply that all concrete strategies must implement.

 - Concrete Strategies: The TitleFilter and BookSizeFilter classes are concrete strategies that implement the BookFilter interface, each providing its own filtering logic.

+**Discount_strategy.py uses Strategy Pattern**:

+- Strategy Interface (DiscountStrategy): Defines the common interface that all discount strategies must implement.
+- Concrete Strategies (RegularDiscount, ChristmasDiscount, NoDiscount): These are the different algorithms or strategies, each in its own class.
+- Context (Order): Uses a strategy object to apply the discount.
+The Order class doesn’t care which discount strategy is being used; it just knows how to interact with the strategy.

 **Benefits of Using the Strategy Pattern**:
 - Open/Closed Principle: You can add new filter types (strategies) without altering existing code, adhering to the open/closed principle.